No Waiting for Gentle Treatment of All Ingrown Toenails

 Ingrown toenails can be very painful.
 In addition, if they are not treated early, an infection can set in.
 Thus, we make sure that patients with ingrown toenails are seen right away.

-Make an appointment online here or, if no same day appointments are available online, call us at 206-344-3808 and let our receptionist know that you have an ingrown toenail and she will get you in on the same day during our open hours.
+Make an appointment online here or, if no same day appointments are available online, call us at 206-344-3808 and let our receptionist know that you have an ingrown toenail and they will usually get you in on the same or next day during our open hours.

 Video: Best Treatment of Ingrown Toenails